Robert Odell, Jr., is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

-- Built by Robert Reed Church, Sr. (The first black millionaire in Memphis) in 1899.
+- Built in 1899 by Robert Reed Church, Sr. (the first Black millionaire in Memphis).

 - Located on a site of over six acres on Beale Street near Fourth and Turley.

 Church's Park and Auditorium was built, owned, and managed by Robert R. Church, its founder.
-Designed as a recreational facility for blacks; who were not allowed in Memphis city parks or auditoriums, Robert Church's venture was thought of as a daring business undertaking.
-Church's Park and Auditorium was considered to be an unusual business feat for anyone at any time in history.
+Designed as a recreational facility for the Black community, who were barred from entering Memphis city parks or auditoriums, Church's venture was thought of as a daring business undertaking.

-W. C. Handy, "the father of the blues", was employed as orchestra leader of The Beale Street Auditorium.
+W. C. Handy, "the father of the blues," was employed as orchestra leader at this venue.

 © 2015 Robert Odell Jr

 Robert Odell Jr (author) from Memphis, Tennessee on December 16, 2019:

 C JAm BLUES seems to be just as the name implies, a jam session.
 All that is needed is a simple melody and that is what Duke offers.
 The fantastic riffs, solos, and rhythms of the musicians make the composition great.
 Mr. Ellington had assembled some of the most talented artists of his day.

 Christopher Nowak on December 16, 2019:

 Duke Ellington was a great composer with one exception: C JAM BLUES.